William Thornton Mustard: Education and training

 Born to Thornton and Pearl (Macdonald) Mustard in Clinton, Ontario, Mustard graduated from the University of Toronto Schools.
 In 1937, he received a medical degree from the University of Toronto.
 He spent the next year on an internship at Toronto General Hospital and the following year on an internship in surgery at the Hospital for Sick Children.
-He then took a fellowship at the New York Orthopedic Hospital.
+He then took a fellowship at the New York Orthopedic Hospital, now Columbia University Irving Medical Center.
 In 1940, he returned to Toronto and spent six months training in general surgery, chest diseases, and neurosurgery.

 World War II service

 In 1941, he enlisted in the Royal Canadian Army Medical Corps where he first served as a First Lieutenant rising to become a Major.
 During World War II, he pioneered an operation that helped keep a patient's limb with severe artery damage rather than amputating it.
 In 1944, he performed an operation on a leg of a soldier which would later be recognized with being made a Member of the Military Division of the Order of the British Empire.
 In 1941, he married Elise Howe.
 They had seven children.
+Their son Charles Mustard was convicted of the murder of Barbara Brodkin.